-FY2017 FY2018 FY2019
+FY2018 FY2019 FY2020 No. of Employees Taking Childcare Leave 100 113 148 Men 57 78 97 Women 43 35 51 No. of Employees Taking Nursing Care Leave 66 88 Men 5 48 61 80 Women 6 94 113 91 Share of Employees Returning After Childcare Leave7 98 97 100 Days of Nursing Leave Taken 366.5 459.5 290.0 Share of Employees Taking Childcare Leave 0 1 3

-No. No. of Employees Taking Childcare Leave
+Customer Consultations and Complaints

-Men 78 57 78
+FY2018 FY2019 FY2020 No. of Received Customer Consultations and Complaints 42 65 53

-Women 35 43 35
+^{1} Including those who are retiring at the end of the current fiscal year

-Sha Share of Employees Taking Childcare Leave
+^{2} Percentage of employees hired 9 to 11 fiscal years ago who continue to work as of this report

-Men3 57% 51% 61%
+^{3} Aggregate hiring ratio from the Norinchukin Bank, Group subsidiaries, and special subsidiaries

-Women4 100% 100% 113%
+^{4} Employment using senior staff and meister systems

-Ret are of Employees urning After Childcare ve ^{5} 100% 98% 97%
+^{5} The number of employees taking childcare leave divided by the number of dependents of employees giving birth (if leave and childbirth do not fall in the same fiscal year, these figures are counted toward the fiscal year where leave began)

-Day Tak s of Nursing Leave en 305.0 366.5 459.5
+^{6} The number of employees taking childcare leave divided by the number of employees giving birth (if leave and childbirth do not fall in the same fiscal year, these figures are counted toward the fiscal year where leave began)

-- 1 Percentage of employees hired 9 to 11 fiscal years ago who continue to work as of this report - 2 Aggregate hiring ratio from the Norinchukin Bank, Group subsidiaries, and special subsidiaries - 3 The number of employees taking childcare leave divided by the number of employees with spouses who gave birth (if leave and childbirth do not fall in the same fiscal year, these figures are counted toward the fiscal year where leave began) - 4 The number of employees taking childcare leave divided by the number of employees giving birth (if leave and childbirth do not fall in the same fiscal year, these figures are counted toward the fiscal year where leave began) - 5 Percentage of female employees who gave birth who continued to work (including periods of childcare leave) until their child's first birthday
+^{7} Percentage of female employees who gave birth who continued to work (including periods of childcare leave) until their child's first birthday